Xunius/gplot/docs/isofill.rst

 Your data may come with various orders of magnitudes, and sometimes it can be a bit tricky (and annoying) to manually craft the contour levels for each and every plot you create, particularly when you just want to have a quick read of the data.
-The 1st approach comes as a handy choice for such cases.
+The 1st approach comes as handy for such cases.

 To automatically derive the contour levels, these input arguments to the constructor of :py:class:`base_utils.Isofill` are relevant: